 It’s likely that the underlying messages behind your team’s responses will show indications of wanting work to be engaging.
 The reason for this is because work can easily become focused on predictable routine activities - checking emails, attending virtual meetings, taking the target number of tickets, etc.

 If your team is looking to be engaged in their work, an effective way to do that is to give them the opportunity to experiment and solve problems that really matter.
+They will be more engaged and more effective.

 McGregor and Doshi’s research showed that when employees are empowered to experiment, they are more motivated.
 (Reference graph to the right.)